Exploring the Infrared Landscape of the SYK Model: Deep infrared thermodynamics

 where $\tilde{S}_1(n,s)$ is some function assumed to be non-zero, see below for analytical and numerical confirmation.
 In this case, the leading term in \eqref{eq: entropy n<3/2} dominates over the standard linear-in-temperature entropy of the SYK model.
 This is consistent with the numerical results found in figure \ref{fig: transition plot}.
 The dots indicate subleading corrections that differ depending on the value of $n$.
 The next term is linear in temperature if $5/4<n < 3/2$, while it goes as $(\bj)^{4-4n}$ for $1<n<5/4$.\footnote{As $n$ gets closer to 1, more and more of the $h_k(t)$ terms in \eqref{eq: generally g} dominate over the $g_1(t)$ term at the lowest temperatures.
 The effect on the entropy is that there may be more contributions that dominate over the linear-in-temperature term.}

 From the renormalisation group flow perspective, starting from the near-conformal theory in the deep infrared, we can interpret the leading deformation in the anomalous cases $1<n<3/2$ as an operator of dimension $\Delta = n$ that dominates the Schwarzian.
 This operator is still there when $n>3/2$, except its contribution to the entropy is dominated by that of the Schwarzian.
+The same scaling was observed in a theory with two coupled SYK models \cite{Milekhin:2021cou}.
+It would be interesting to explore the connection between the two models.

 Note that the appearance of this anomalous scaling at low temperatures will also be the generic case at finite $q$, $\tilde q$.
 It is only the $q=4$ model that does not have such operators.
 The $q=6$ model has a $\tilde q=4$ deformation with $\Delta = 3/2$, and for any $q>6$, there exists at least one operator with $1<\Delta<3/2$.
 We provide some numerical results of the model at finite $q$ in section \ref{sec: Finite q}.